xmpf/xmpf.github.io/content/posts/sova/index.md

 #### Main Activity

-The main activity of the application: `com.devapprove.a.ru.news.ui.LauncherActivity` which is not found the `classes.dex`.
-So this an indication that the malware is packed and other classes will be loaded into application at run-time.
+The main activity of the application is `com.devapprove.a.ru.news.ui.LauncherActivity` which is not found in the `classes.dex`.
+This an indication that the malware is packed and other classes will be loaded into the application's process memory at run-time.

 > Packers typically encrypt the original `classes.dex` file and embed code (stub) which decrypts the DEX file at runtime and executes it using `DexClassLoader` class.